-Popular Maine Towns and Destination Areas
+Popular Maine Towns and Destinations

+Wells is the Antique Capital of Maine with antique furniture, books and collectible shops along Route 1.
+Wells also has some the best seafood restaurants in Maine, and plenty of lodging options from beachfront condos and motels to inns and family-friendly resorts.
 Wells is home of the Wells National Estuarine Reserve at Laudholm Farm.
 This captivating saltwater farm preserves 1,600 acres of field, forest and beach, with seven miles of nature trails.
-Wells also offers beautiful beaches, lots of lodging, and some great seafood restaurants along Route 1.
+Wells also offers lots of lodging, beautiful beaches, and some great seafood restaurants and the Maine Diner along Route 1.

 Travelling through Mid-Coast Maine, visitors will view gorgeous rocky coastlines and drive through many charming seaside villages.
 Boothbay Harbor could be called the boating capital of New England, with over 25 daily boat excursions for the whole family to enjoy.
 Keep driving and visit Camden, Rockport, Rockland and Castine, hidden gems of the Maine coast popular with yachtsman, artists and wine lovers.
 These smaller seaside villages offer historic charm and picturesque towns full of shopping and dining, working harbors, beaches, lighthouses and much more!

 Downeast is home to Mt.
 Desert Island, beautiful Bar Harbor and the spectacular Acadia National Park.
 Acadia offers fun for the whole family, including miles of hiking, biking and driving trails all with incredible scenery of the moutanins meeting the sea.
 Bar Harbor itself is a bustling seaside village full of shops and restaurants with many ways to explore the area including boat excursions, kayak rentals and island tours.